 Marion County Jail reports zero COVID-19

 The Marion County Jail is shown at the Marion County Sheriff’s Office complex on Dec.
-28. The jail repots no COVID-19 case in December, even as cases in the county continue to increase.
-[Bruce Ackerman/Ocala Gazette]
+28. [Bruce Ackerman/Ocala Gazette]

 The report comes as local cases increase in the county and around the state

 The Marion County Jail has no active cases of COVID-19, even as cases continue to increase on the outside.

 Sgt.
 Paul Bloom, Marion County Sheriff’s spokesman, said the jail maintains Centers for Disease Control and Prevention (CDC) approved guidelines for COVID-19 screening and sanitation protocols, which allows them to identify active cases quickly and reduce the possibility of spread.

 Those protocols do not include broad-based COVID-19 testing of most inmates inside the facility.
 The CDC suggests that strategy for communities with “moderate to substantial levels of community transmission,” but it leaves the final decision to local and state health officials.

 Florida doesn’t require broad-based testing at detention or correctional facilities, according to the Florida Department of Health.

 The Florida Department of Corrections has used broad-based testing but those were at prisons with outbreaks.
 It offers tests to all inmates and staff at those facilities.
 Inmates and staff can refuse.